 Be the dream candidate for the job in your application.

-Taking the time to go through these 3 simple steps will not only save you the lost opportunity cost of sending in an application for a job you won’t even want, but these steps will also enhance your “job application” to a more strategic marketing document that will make you and your strengths more relevant to the job and organization and help you stand out to a hiring manager.
+Taking the time to go through these 3 simple steps will not only save you the lost opportunity cost of sending in an application for a job you won't even want, but these steps will also enhance your “job application” to a more strategic marketing document that will make you and your strengths more relevant to the job and organization and help you in standing out to a hiring manager.

 And no matter where you are in your career search, if you need help, support, or more direction with your job search, we’ve got the solution for you!
 Just apply for our coaching and we’ll set you up with one of our career coaches that can help set you up on the right track to get the results you're looking for.

 Head on over to www.happentoyourcareer.com/coaching to work with one of our coaches and figure out your new career!